 I’m having trouble connecting to the internet, what do I do?

 What if I don’t have a computer at home?

 The College of Health and Human Sciences is allowing employees to take computer equipment home.
 Please contact the Helpdesk before taking your desktop computer home so that you will be able to connect remotely.
 Complete the CHHS Equipment Checkout online form to specify what equipment you will be taking home.

 I’m teaching my course online.
 What resources are available to help me?

-What if I have questions about leave and remote work arrangements?
+What if I have questions about remote work arrangements?

 What resources are available to me for helping with remote access and staying connected?

 The College of Health and Human Sciences IT COVID-19 Resources page has info on connecting to your college drives.